<img src="https://ws.zoominfo.com/pixel/jVEeXSuAdJGwt07GfOBW" width="1" height="1" style="display: none;">

 A Corrective and Preventative Action (CAPA) must present a solution to the issue from which the CAPA is generated, or else it is a waste of time and resources.
 Regulatory agencies see the CAPA as the center of all control points including design control, production and process control, records and documents change control, material control, and facility and equipment control.
-And it is evident that the FDA (Food and Drug Administration) investigators look first on the CAPA system during their inspection at the company.
-And recently the FDA has been recommending the implementation of a closed loop CAPA system in which the CAPA is the tool that drives reports and keeps management informed.
+And it is evident that the FDA (Food and Drug Administration) investigators look first at the CAPA system during their inspection of the company.
+And recently the FDA has been recommending the implementation of a closed-loop CAPA system in which the CAPA is the tool that drives reports and keeps management informed.

 So, how to ensure CAPA compliance?